88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Getting QA Involved Early = Better Outcomes

-development down the line.
+avoid clearing up issues down the line.

 Not Just Coding: Hands-On Testing Driven by Curiosity